mrocklin/slides/blaze-intro.md

 ParallelCollectionRDD[0] at parallelize at PythonRDD.scala:315
 ```

-evolving Blaze as the ecosystem evolves
+evolving Blaze with the ecosystem

 ```python
 >>> compute(deadbeats, rdd)  # RDD in, RDD out